openstack/monasca-log-api/docs/monasca-log-api-spec.md

 #### Request Body
 JSON object which can have a maximum size of 5 MB.
 It consists of global dimensions (optional) and array of logs.
+Each single log message with resulting Kafka envelope can have a maximum size of 1 MB.
 Dimensions is a dictionary of key-value pairs and should be consistent with metric dimensions.